System Design Space

 Read post

-Key ideas of the conversation
+Key ideas from the conversation

-UML and the price of complexity
+UML revealed both value and complexity

 Modern challenges